dbs-leipzig/gradoop/README.md

 * 0.0.3 Apache Flink replaces MapReduce and Giraph as operator implementation layer and distributed execution engine
 * 0.1 Major refactoring of internal EPGM representation (e.g. ID and property handling), Equality Operators, GDL-based unit testing

+### Disclaimer

+Apache®, Apache Flink&trade;, Flink&trade;, Apache HBase&trade; and HBase&trade;
+are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.